-WAC 296-307-16102 Additional requirements to protect occupants in temporary worker housing from 2019 novel coronavirus (COVID-19) exposure.
-(1) The operator of temporary worker housing (TWH) under this chapter must implement the following steps to protect occupants from 2019 novel coronavirus (COVID-19) hazards:

-(a) Educate occupants and allow entry of community workers:

-(i) The operator must educate occupants in a language or language es understood by the occupants on COVID-19, including: How the virus is spread and how to prevent virus spread including the importance of handwashing, the use of cloth face coverings, proper respiratory etiquette, and the importance of prompt sanitizing of frequently touched items; common symptoms and risk factors; and what to do if they develop symptoms.

-(ii) The operator must also allow entry of community health workers and community-based outreach workers to provide additional information.
+- WAC 296-307-16102 Additional requirements to protect occupants in temporary worker housing from 2019 novel coronavirus (COVID-19) exposure.
+(1) The operator of temporary worker housing (TWH) under this chapter must implement the following steps to protect occupants from the hazards posed by SARS-CoV-2, the virus that causes coronavirus disease 2019 (COVID-19): - (a) Educate occupants and allow entry of community workers: - (i) The operator must educate occupants in a language or languages understood by the occupants on COVID-19, including: How the virus is spread and how to prevent virus spread including the importance of handwashing, the use of cloth face coverings, proper respiratory etiquette, and the importance of prompt sanitizing of frequently touched items; common symptoms and risk factors; and what to do if they develop symptoms. - (ii) The operator must also allow entry of community health workers and community-based outreach workers to provide additional information.
+For the purposes of this section, a community health worker is defined as a frontline public health worker who is a trusted member of and/or has an unusually close understanding of the community served.
+This trusting relationship enables the worker to serve as a liaison/link/intermediary between health/social services and the community to facilitate access to services and improve the quality and cultural competence of service delivery.
+A community-based outreach worker is defined as a legal aid representative, a union representative, or a representative from other community-based advocacy organizations.

 Note: When there is a designated or recognized office at an employer's establishment, all visitors should check in to provide their name and contact information and complete a screening to ensure they are symptom free.
-To the extent possible, a minimum number of visitors should be allowed at a time and 6-foot social distancing should be maintained.
+To the extent possible, a minimum number of visitors should be allowed at a time and 6-foot physical distancing should be maintained.
 Personal protective equipment must be worn at all times.